-- You have to right to culturally competent services that respect you and your personal values and opinions;
+- You have to right to services that respect you and your personal values and opinions;

-- You have the right to make your own decisions within the rules and policies of SHARPP;
+- You have the right to make your own decisions within the policies of SHARPP;

 - You have the right to know and understand all of the rules and policies of SHARPP by which you must abide;